-Such insurance shall be at no cost to the employee, except that insurance amounts above \$50,000.00 provided by the City shall be subject to tax law provisions.
+Such insurance shall be at no cost to the employee, except that insurance amounts above \$50,000 provided by the City shall be subject to tax law provisions.

-At the time of hire, an employee may purchase optional insurance in an amount equal to the coverage provided by the City and at the same rate the City pays, up to a combined maximum coverage of \$175,000.
+At the time of hire, an employee may purchase optional insurance in an amount equal to the coverage provided by the City, up to a combined maximum coverage of \$175,000.

-Current employees, who did not purchase optional insurance at the time of hire, may purchase optional insurance as provided above during open enrollment in an amount equal to the coverage provided by the City, up to a combined maximum coverage of \$175,000, subject to approval by the carrier.
+Current employees, who did not purchase optional insurance at the time of hire, may purchase optional insurance during open enrollment in an amount equal to the coverage provided by the City, up to a combined maximum coverage of \$175,000, subject to approval by the carrier.